allensphilip/Say-Hi-to-Github/README.md

 # HacktoberFest-Celebrations

-</br>Hacktoberfest is about contributing meaningfully to open-source projects.
+</br>Hacktoberfest is about contributing to open-source projects, Let's have fun.

 </br>Instruction for CONTRIBUTORS:
       </br>1.
 Create a text file with your name( Eg: AllenSPhilip), Commit the file.